ramsi123/CMAStock-Privacy-Policy/privacy_policy.md

 ## Information Collection and Use
 The Application requires users to log in using an **email and password**.
 These accounts are **pre-created by the Service Provider** and are intended solely for internal use within the company.
+- The login information is used only for authentication and to provide access to the Application’s features.
+- Users cannot register or create new accounts through the Application.

 The Application may also allow users to optionally provide:
 - **Name**